 I serve this with some sliced green onions on top for a garnish, and I like the fresh burst of flavor they bring to the dish.
 The kids will eat this with rice, and because I’m the Keto Mama, I go rice-less.
 That’s OK, because a serving of this is filling and has crunch, texture, flavor, and kick – everything I need to enjoy a meal.

-Spicy POrk & Vegetable Stir-Fry uses Coconut Aminos
+Spicy Pork & Vegetable Stir-Fry uses Coconut Aminos

 Note that this recipe uses coconut aminos instead of soy sauce.
 Soy sauce is NOT typically recommended on a keto diet, if you’re doing strict keto.
 Instead, substitute the same amount of coconut aminos, a similarly flavored ingredient that is strict keto-friendly.